websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 **Example:** After clicking the button, the Configuration page appears.

-To provide as much clarity on UI elements as possible, let's combine the above two rules:
+To provide as much clarity on UI elements as possible, combine the above two rules:

 **Example:** On the Configuration page, click the _Add_ button.

-As you can see, the UI element that contains direction for the user is italicized, but the UI element that has no direction is not.
+The UI element that contains direction for the user is italicized, but the UI element that has no direction is not.

 ## Terminology Standards

-Developers tend to mangle even their own terminology.
-As a documentation team, we must fix these.
+It's hard to keep terminology consistent, so when we find an inconsistency in the way a term is used, we must fix it.
 If you see terminology in a document and you or your spell checker are in doubt, please look it up.

 ### Common Examples